lmorchard/rust-invaders/README.md

 - [ ] Damage on collision from bullets, to destroy asteroids and baddies

+- [ ] Components should have ::new() constructors?
+Or implement Default trait

 - [ ] Weapons

 - [ ] Baddies